Implicit renewal theory for exponential functionals of L\'evy processes: Proofs

-\begin{proof}[Proof of Theorem~\ref{asym:2}] As for the proof of Theorem~\ref{th:asym1} the result is a consequence of Theorem~4.2 in \cite{jacobsenetal}.
-Indeed, because of the factorisation identity in Theorem~\ref{PPS} we have that it is enough to verify that whenever $\e((J^{-1}_{H})^{\alpha+\delta})<\infty$ for some $\delta>0.$ The former is immediate from the infinite divisibility of $\log R_{H}$.
+Then, it is enough to verify that whenever $\e((J^{-1}_{H})^{\alpha+\delta})<\infty$ for some $\delta>0.$ The former is immediate from the infinite divisibility of $\log R_{H}$.
 The latter follows from the fact that $R_{H}$ has entire moments of any order.
-So, Theorem~4.2 in \cite{jacobsenetal} ensures that (i) and (ii) are equivalent.
-Moreover, since for any $\epsilon>0$ we have that Breiman's result implies the estimate \end{proof}
+Therefore, Theorem~4.2 in \cite{jacobsenetal} ensures that ($i$) and ($ii$) are equivalent.
+Moreover, since for any $\epsilon>0$ we have that